The garden at Fenton House

 Set against the dark green of the yew and running alongside the east terrace is a classic herbaceous border, showcasing hot vibrant colours of dahlias and cannas contrasting with rich blues, oranges and pinks of lilies and sedums.

 From the terraces look down into a delightfully charming sunken rose garden filled with the aroma of the roses that are in full flower by mid-June.
 The flowers here are vibrant sorbet tones with roses that grow up tripods to provide height and seclusion.

 Rather than traditional rose gardens with bare earth between the flowers, the rose beds are generously underplanted with displays of geraniums, foxgloves and salvias to create a soft, romantic cottage-garden effect.

 Kitchen garden and orchard

-Down the steps to the garden's lowest level, you come upon the 300-year-old orchard and kitchen garden in contrast to the formal gardens.
+Down the steps to the garden's lowest level, there is the 300-year-old orchard and kitchen garden in contrast to the formal gardens.

 Here a spring meadow sits under the trees with an annual display of spring bulbs - wood anemones, followed by crocuses and miniature delicate daffodils and sea of British native blooms 'Fritillaria meleagris' (snake's head fritillary).
 In early summer, lacy umbels of cow parsley spread under the fruit trees.

 Further beyond and the last garden room is the kitchen garden adorned with flowers.
-In summer you can find fruit and vegetables, as well as pumpkins and corn towards autumn.
+In summer there are fruit and vegetables, as well as pumpkins and corn towards autumn.